dfenth/RMAggNet/README.md

 ```
 To use NVIDIA GPUs within the container for training/evaluation please see the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) webpage.

-## Paper run
+## Paper run environment
 The code was run on an NVIDIA A100 80GB GPU.
+An 80 GB GPU seems necessary for the larger EMNIST and CIFAR-10 models because we do load a lot of models into GPU memory at once (and load a lot of the dataset as well).
+As a result around 16GB of RAM is also advised.
+I guarantee that this can be improved with some more careful memory management, but as often happens in research, we weren't able to get to this optimisation.